bartbutenaers/node-red-contrib-ui-joystick/README.md

 ### Threshold
 Specify the minimum distance needed to trigger an output message.
 This is a value between 0 and 1:

-+ `0`: the center of the joystick, so the output message will always be sent.
++ `0`: the center of the joystick, so the output message will always be sent (since joystick will exceed the threshold value everywhere).

-+ `1`: the outer boundary of the joystick, which means that only an output message will be send when the joystick reaches the boundaries.
++ `1`: the outer boundary of the joystick, which means that only an output message will be send when the joystick reaches the outer circle boundary.

 ![Threshold](https://user-images.githubusercontent.com/14224149/103476432-bcfc4200-4db5-11eb-9deb-b8028350b920.png)